Getty Center: Fires

 The Getty Center's architect, Richard Meier, has incorporated a robust anti-fire engineering, leading the Getty to later describe itself as "the safest place for art during a fire".
 The buildings are made of travertine, chosen specifically for its fire-resistant qualities, concrete and protected steel.
 These are surrounded by travertine plazas with well-irrigated landscaping that is designed to slow down the spread of fire.
 Oak trees are regularly pruned so that their canopies remain high off the ground.
 The native flammable chaparral was removed and fire-resistant poverty weed was added to the slopes around the center.
 Each year, a herd of goats is rented to clear brush on the surrounding hills.
 Additionally, the roofs of the Getty buildings are covered with fire-resistant crushed stone.
 At the north end of the center, a tank with 1000000 gal of water, together with a grass-covered helipad, allow helicopters to collect water.
 The access ramp from the entry plaza to the museum was constructed to allow a fire truck to pass over it.

 Interiors have walls made of reinforced concrete or fire-protected steel, outfitted with automatic fire doors to seal off areas of the building.
 The air system is designed to maintain a pressure flow that keeps smoke from entering the building during a fire outside.
 In the 16 electrical transformers at the center, silicone fluid is used as a coolant "with less risk of ignition" than hydrocarbon coolant.
 The sprinkler system, described as a "last resort", is designed to balance "between the potential damage of a fire and the risk of water damage to valuable artwork".

 In 2017, the Skirball Fire nearly spread to the Getty Center, when an ember drifted over to the Getty hill on December 6.
 The damp earth, soaked with 1.2 million gallons of water from the Getty's network of irrigation pipes, is said to have prevented the fire from spreading and it was put out by the fire department with no further damage.
 During the January 2025 Southern California wildfires, the Getty Center was placed in the mandatory evacuation zone due to the spread of the Palisades Fire.

-In popular culture

-The 2013 videogame Grand Theft Auto V features a museum based on the Getty Center, called the Kortz Center.